m4sc0/next-mybank/README.md

 - **public**: Contains publicly accessible files.
 - **utils**: Utility functions and common helpers are found here.

-## Setup and Installation

-1. Clone the repository to your local machine using `git clone https://github.com/m4sc0/next-mybank`.
-2. Navigate to the project directory using `cd next-mybank`.
-3. Install the necessary dependencies using `npm install`.
-4. To start the development server, run `npm run dev`.
-5. Open your browser and visit `http://localhost:3000` to view the application.

 ## Usage

 Once the application is running, you can create an account, log in, and manage your bank accounts.